traveloka/terraform-aws-modules-template/README.md

 ## Dependencies

-This section can explain dependency that needed to run module smoothly, lets say this is `acm-certificate` module
+This section can explain dependency that needed to run module, lets say this is `acm-certificate` module

 This project need dependencies: